econjobmarket/api_documentation/ad-redisplay/Ad-Redisplay.0.md

 ## Displaying Ads

-You can redisplay econjobmarket ads on your own website if you want.
-There are three ways to do it.
-Each uses the public ad display.
+You can redisplay econjobmarket ads on your own website.
+The ad display is a public api so you can either re-display all the ads, or a subset of ads that are distinguished by different re-seller ids.

-It is possible to sell ad space on your website through econjobmarket.
-A recruiter setting up an ad at econjobmarket is given the option to pay to redisplay ads on specific websites for a fee.
-If you arrange this, econjobmarket will provide an authenticated feed which includes only the ads that pay for your service.
-This method is used by the econometric society to charge for ads that are displayed on their site (see [http://econometricsociety.org/econjobmarket](http://econometricsociety.org/econjobmarket)).

-The recommended way to sell ads like this is to provide a side bar with highlighted ads.
-If you do this, you will probably want to use the first method to download the ads below, and customize your own website display.
+When an ad is registered on econjobmarket, the recruiter can choose to have the ad displayed on a number of external websites.
+Some of these websites charge for this service.
+Each such website has a re-seller id.
+For example, the id for the econometric society website is 3.
+The list of ads that are to be re-displayed on their website can be retrieved using the endpoint [https://backend.econjobmarket.org/data/zz_public/json/Feature/3](https://backend.econjobmarket.org/data/zz_public/json/Feature/3).
+The ads end up on their website at [http://econometricsociety.org/econjobmarket](http://econometricsociety.org/econjobmarket).

-If you wish to sell ad space on your website through econjobmarket, use the econjobmarket support request at [Econjobmarket Support] (https://econjobmarket.org/contacts.php).
+If you want do this, submit an econjobmarket support request at [Econjobmarket Support] (https://econjobmarket.org/contacts.php).

-## Your Own customized Display

-The first is just to write your own display code, then download all the current ads using the rest api.
-This requires no authentication.
-Use the url
+If you use this method, you don't have to charge, you can just offer the option to recruiters.

+If you just want to display all ads, or want to provide a custom listing of ads, you can get them by using the endpoint

 ```
 https://backend.econjobmarket.org/data/zz_public/xml/Ads
 ```
 You can replace the string "xml" in the url above with "json" to get json encoded output.
 You can also use the string "jsonp", which is explained below.

+Whichever approach you take, it is up to you to provide custom display code that fits your own website.

 A basic ad is encoded as follows:
 ```